MarioThompson0010/Project_1_develop/README.md

 Contact information for my collaborator: David Gibbens.
 [Link to David Gibbens](https://github.com/dgibbs8089)

+List of technologies used: CSS, HTML, RAWG and ChickenCoop APIs, Javascript

 ## Responsiveness

 This web app is responsive.
 You can view it on a large screen or a tiny phone screen.